menu

 Occupations and Workforce

-When you are in Drakesville, you'll notice that it is more blue-collar than most other communities in America.
-60.94% of Drakesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Drakesville is a blue-collar town, with 60.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Drakesville is a city of transportation and shipping workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Drakesville who work in healthcare suport services (7.81%), management occupations (7.81%), and office and administrative support (6.25%).

 Setting & Lifestyle

-Drakesville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Drakesville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Drakesville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Drakesville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, Drakesville doesn't have a public transportation system that people use for their commute.
+Drakesville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics